Alex Day: YouTube

 At one point, Day was named as "one of Britain's most popular YouTubers."
 He created his first YouTube channel, Nerimon, as a teenager making videos in his bedroom, stating, "I was making a video podcast to entertain family and friends – just a little comedy series."
-He received international attention for his video entitled 'Alex and Liam Do Walmart' in which he visited the American Superstar Walmart megastore alongside fellow YouTubers and Chameleon Circuit band members, Liam Dryden and Michael Aranda.
-CBS called the titular vloggers 'delightfully confused,' while the Huffington Post described the video as possibly providing detail into American Pop Culture, placing a poll at the end of their article.
+He received international attention for his video entitled "Alex and Liam Do Walmart" in which he visited the American Superstar Walmart megastore alongside fellow YouTubers and Chameleon Circuit band members, Liam Dryden and Michael Aranda.
+CBS called the titular vloggers "delightfully confused", while the Huffington Post described the video as possibly providing detail into American Pop Culture, placing a poll at the end of their article.

-Day further found success through a popular series of videos entitled Alex Reads Twilight, in which he read and critically analysed the popular young-adult novel Twilight, by Stephenie Meyer.
+Day further found success through a popular series of videos entitled Alex Reads Twilight, in which he read and critically analyzed the popular young-adult novel Twilight, by Stephenie Meyer.
 The videos have received a total of over 14 million views.
 Amongst these, Day's YouTube channel also contains travel vlogs, music videos and satirical rants.
 In June 2014, he had reached over a million subscribers and his videos had been watched over 100 million times.

 On his celebrity, Day has stated he became disillusioned with it.
 He said "I like the focus not being on me.
 I’ve never really liked the recognition very much.
 I just wanna make the best work I can make".

-After losing an average of over 10,000 subscribers per month after sexual abuse allegations were made against him, as of April 2021, Day has less than 900,000 subscribers.
+After losing an average of over 10,000 subscribers per month after sexual misconduct allegations were made against him, as of April 2021, Day has less than 900,000 subscribers.

 In early 2015, Day stated that he was discontinuing his main channel after releasing what was then his final video on that platform, in order to set up a new channel named The Daily Day.
 In December 2015, Day announced his return to Nerimon.
-In order to develop a more private life, he eventually hid most of his channel's content from public view and set up a Patreon where he continues to produce unlisted videos, music and other content through donations.
+In order to develop a more private life, he eventually hid most of his channel's content from public view and set up a Patreon where he continued to produce unlisted videos, music and other content through donations.
+This was ultimately closed without reason on 18 July 2025.